Sends an action bar message to the given player(s).

 open the player's inventory for the player

-visual effect at a given location or on a given entity.
+Plays a visual effect at a given location or on a given entity.
 Please note that some effects can only be played on entities, e.g. wolf hearts or the hurt effect, and that these are always visible to all players.

 Examples: